viam-modules/motion-detector/README.md

 # motion-detector

-Viam provides a `motion-detector` model of the [vision service](/services/vision) with which you can detect the occarance and location of movement.
+Viam provides a `motion-detector` model of the [vision service](/services/vision) with which you can detect the occurance and location of movement.

 To transform your camera into a motion detecting camera, configure this vision service as a [modular resource](https://docs.viam.com/modular-resources/) on your robot.